morkapronczay/rajk-ml-course/6-ensemble-learning/README.md

 The second part is coded out in <a href=https://github.com/morkapronczay/ensemble-blogpost/blob/master/bagging-boosting.ipynb>bagging-boosting.ipynb</a>

+You can check out the links in the blogposts for further reading!

 # the Lapker case

 we talked about how different modelling approaches can be combined (cross-section, time-series, recommender system) in the spirit of ensemble learning.